Honey Lime Chicken (Quick, Easy & Packed with Flavor!)

 - Adaptable.
 Use chicken breasts or thighs.

+This goes great with some roasted broccoli or some cilantro lime rice or quinoa.
 You might also enjoy my Sticky Honey Glazed Chicken Thighs for a sweet and savory weeknight chicken dinner.

 Frequently Asked Questions